MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/hybrid-cloud-kerberos-trust.md

 > [!IMPORTANT]
 > If the **Use certificate for on-premises authentication** policy is enabled, certificate trust takes precedence over cloud Kerberos trust.
 Ensure that the machines that you want to enable cloud Kerberos trust have this policy **not configured**.

-Follow the instructions below to configure your devices using either Microsoft Intune or group policy (GPO).
+The following instructions explain how to configure your devices using either Microsoft Intune or group policy (GPO).

 # [:::image type="icon" source="images/intune.svg"::: **Intune/CSP**](#tab/intune)